-The formal induction programme begins Monday 1st October, 2018 and will run all week.
-The induction programme will consist of a variety of orientation and introductory sessions organised by each of your colleges and the School and details of dates, times and venues will be forwarded to you separately (both electronically and in hard copy to your college).
-In addition, the University offers University offers an undergraduate and graduate Orientation Programme for European and international students which for Social Science graduate students will be held on Thursday 27th September, 2018 from 9.30am - 5.00pm, about which students will have received further information from their colleges.
-More information can also be found on these webpages.
+The formal induction programme begins Monday 7th October, 2019 and will run all week.
+The induction programme will consist of a variety of orientation and introductory sessions organised by your college and the School, respectively, and details of dates, times, and venues will be forwarded to you separately (both electronically and in hard copy to your college).